Admission guide

 6–8 weeks beforeApply for student visa via the digital visa portal

-Grade Conversion and GPA
+Grade conversion and GPA

 Understanding how your grades translate to the German system is essential for realistic university shortlisting.